 Scenario: Person A is diagnosed with a laboratory-confirmed COVID-19.
-If Person B had close contact with Person A, then Person B would be considered "medium risk" and should quarantine for 14 days, and monitor for symptoms.
+If Person B had close contact with Person A, then Person B would be considered "medium risk" and should remain home, practice social distancing, and monitor for symptoms.
+If Person B had casual contact with Person A, then Person B would be considered "low risk" and no special precautions other than what is generally suggested (e.g., social distancing, wash hands often, etc.) would be recommended.

-remains well, any individual (such as Person C) who is a contact of Person B (i.e., child, spouse, co-worker, etc.) is considered a "contact of a contact."
+As long as Person B remains well, any individual (such as Person C) who is a contact of Person B (i.e., child, spouse, co-worker, etc.) is considered a "contact of a contact."
 Person C is not at risk for infection and would not be subject to self-isolation unless Person B had or developed symptoms or tested positive for COVID-19.